mesoscope/cellpack-analysis/cellpack_analysis/analysis/pilr_correlation_analysis/configs/schema.md

-            "structure_id": "SLC25A17", // Identifier for the structure used to create simulated data "label": "Observed peroxisomes", // Label for visualization "color": "#FF5733", // Hex color code for representation "dsphere": true, // Indicates whether cellids are from dsphere },
+            "structure_id": "SLC25A17", // Identifier for the structure used to create simulated data "label": "Observed peroxisomes", // Label for visualization "color": "#FF5733", // Hex color code for representation "dsphere": true, // Indicates whether cell_ids are from dsphere },
         "random": {
             "structure_id": "SLC25A17",